You've decided now is the time to move your company’s on-premises content to the cloud. Welcome to the ‘new norm’.

 If you have not already done so, assign licenses to employees through the Microsoft Online Services Portal to grant access to Office 365.
 Enable Exchange Online, SharePoint Online, and Online IM services.

-Get the word out to employees on when the migration is going to happen, how long the process will take, and what they need to do to switch to the new platform.
+Plan office education sessions that update employees on when the migration is going to happen, how long the process will take, and what they need to do to switch to the new platform.

 - Migrate mailboxes